-The federal poverty level is how much money you can make and still qualify for certain government benefits.
+The federal poverty level is used to determine how much money you can make and still qualify for certain government benefits.
 Each January, the U.S. government sets a new limit.
 There is a level for one adult and another level for families.

 The poverty level is the same for 48 states.
-Alaska and Canada each have their own poverty level.
+Alaska and Hawaii each have their own poverty level.

 You may hear about 138% of poverty level or other percentages.
 These percentages show how the amount of money you make in a year compares to the poverty level.

-These are just some of the government benefits based on the poverty level.
-All of them are for adults or kids in families that don't make much money:
+These are some of the government benefits based on the federal poverty level.

 - Family planning -- programs that help men, women, or couples see how ready they are to have a first child or more children, including talking about birth control, sexual health, and fertility.